r-lib/ps/README.md

 ## Installation

-Once released, you can install the released version of ps from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of ps from [CRAN](https://CRAN.R-project.org) with:

 ``` r